- 1 236.7.1 General Provisions

 - When only easement rights are to be acquired, the statute permits the Governor to convey an easement without legislative action, after the document is approved as to form by the Attorney General's Office.

-- The documents CCO RW5 and RW24 may be used for these acquisitions, with a suggested heading change to EASEMENT(S) ON STATE PROPERTY FOR HIGHWAY PURPOSES.
+- The document CCO RW24 may be used for these acquisitions, with a suggested heading change to EASEMENT(S) ON STATE PROPERTY FOR HIGHWAY PURPOSES.
+(Form RW24 is accessible in eAgreements.)
 This heading change does not require approval by Chief Counsel Office.